 Incentive Stock Options.
 An optionee recognizes no taxable income for regular income tax purposes as the result of the grant or exercise of an incentive stock option.
 Optionees who do not dispose of their shares for at least two years following the date the incentive stock option was granted or within one year following the exercise of the option normally will recognize a long-term capital gain or loss equal to the difference, if any, between the sale price and the purchase price of the shares.
 If an optionee satisfies both such holding periods upon a sale of the shares, Paylocity will not be entitled to any deduction for federal income tax purposes.
 If an optionee disposes of shares either within two years after the date of grant or within one year from the date of exercise (referred to as a "disqualifying disposition"), the difference between the fair market value of the shares on the exercise date and the option exercise price (not to exceed the gain realized on the sale if the disposition is a transaction with respect to which a loss, if sustained, would be recognized) will be taxed as ordinary income at the time of disposition.
 Any gain in excess of that amount will be treated as a capital gain.
 If a loss is recognized, it will be a capital loss.
 A capital gain or loss will be long-term if the optionee's holding period is more than 12 months.
-Any ordinary income recognized by the optionee upon the disqualifying disposition of the shares generally should be deductible by Paylocity for federal income tax purposes, except to the extent such deduction is limited by applicable provisions of the Code or the regulations thereunder.
-The difference between the option exercise price and the fair market value of the shares on the exercise date of an incentive stock option is an adjustment in computing the optionee's alternative minimum taxable income and may be subject to an alternative minimum tax, which is paid if such tax exceeds the regular tax for the year.
-Special rules may apply with respect to certain subsequent sales of the shares in a disqualifying disposition, certain basis adjustments for purposes of computing the alternative minimum taxable income on a subsequent sale of the shares and certain tax credits which may arise with respect to optionees subject to the alternative minimum tax.
+Any ordinary income recognized by the optionee upon the disqualifying disposition of the shares generally should be deductibe by Paylocity for federal income tax purposes, except to the extent such deduction is limited by applicable provisions of the Code or the regulations thereunder.
+The difference between the option exercise price and the fair market value of the shares on the exercise date of an incentive stock option is an adjustment in computing the optionee's alternative minimum tax, which is paid if such tax exceeds the regular tax for the year.
+Special rules may apply with respect to certain subsequent sales of the shares and certain tax credits which may ari

 Nonstatutory Stock Options and Stock Appreciation Rights.
 Nonstatutory stock options and stock appreciation rights have no special tax status.
 A holder of these awards generally does not recognize taxable income as the result of the grant of such award.
 Upon exercise of a nonstatutory stock option or stock appreciation right, the holder normally recognizes ordinary income in an amount equal to the difference between the exercise price and the fair market value of the shares on the exercise date.
 If the holder is an employee, such ordinary income generally is subject to withholding of income and employment taxes.
-Upon the sale of stock acquired by the exercise of a nonstatutory stock option or stock appreciation right, any gain or loss, based on the difference between the sale price and the fair market value on the exercise date, will be taxed as capital gain or loss.
-A capital gain or loss will be long-term if the holding period of the shares is more than 12 months.
+Upon the sale of stock acquired by the exercise of a nonstatutory stock option or stock appreciation right, any gain or loss, based on the difference between the sale price and the fair market value of the shares is more than 12 months.
 Paylocity generally is entitled to a deduction equal to the amount of ordinary income recognized by the optionee as a result of the exercise of a nonstatutory stock option or stock appreciation right, except to the extent such deduction is limited by applicable provisions of the Code or the regulations thereunder.
 No tax deduction is available to Paylocity with respect to the grant of a nonstatutory stock option or stock appreciation right or the sale of the stock acquired pursuant to such grant.